Smoked Mac and Cheese With Seafood

 Instructions

-• Slice off the top of 1 whole head of garlic to expose the cloves.
-Drizzle with ½ tsp extra-virgin olive oil, wrap in aluminum foil, and roast for 35-40 minutes until soft and golden brown.
-Let it cool until you can handle it, then squeeze the roasted garlic cloves out of their skins.
-Chop and set aside.
+• Preheat your oven to 425℉.
+Slice off the top of 1 whole head of garlic to expose the tops of the cloves.
+Drizzle with ½ teaspoon extra-virgin olive oil, then wrap it tightly in aluminum foil.
+Roast for about 30 minutes, until the cloves are soft and golden.
+Let it cool slightly, then squeeze the roasted garlic out of the skins.
+Chop or mash, and set aside for later use.

 • Set up your smoker and heat it to 240℉ using your preferred wood.